Colezwhy/Colezwhy/README.md

 ## About me
-- 🎯 Interested in Computer Vision, Robotics.
+- 🎯 Interested in Computer Vision, Generative Models.
-- :school: Vox clamantis in deserto
+- :school: Vox clamantis in deserto, PhD student in Computer Science.